-1.6.
-The risk factors for the disease are multifactorial and at present the exact cause of cervical cancer is uncertain.
+- 1.6 The risk factors for the disease are multifactorial and at present the exact cause of cervical cancer is uncertain.
 There may be several interlocking mechanisms involved.
-In particular the human papilloma virus types 16 and 18 are considered to be linked to the subsequent development of cervical cancer.
-An altered local immune
+In particular the human papilloma virus type 16 and 18 are considered to be linked to the subsequent development of cervical cancer.
+An altered local immune response is probably a necessary circumstance.
+The natural progression to cervical cancer is relatively well understood.
+High grade lesions e.g. CIN III have a high probability of progression to cervical cancer.
+Low grade lesions e.g. CIN I are less predictable in their behaviour and may even regress. - 1.7 It may be reasonable to assume that progression through the grades of cervical intraepithelial neoplasia occurs in a gradual, incremental fashion, but there is no direct evidence for this. - 1.8 The success of effective cervical screening programmes which detect cervical intraepithelial neoplasia by cytology and allow its treatment whilst still in the preinvasive phase, rests largely on two assumptions. - (i) A significant proportion of women with cervical intraepithelial neoplasia would eventually develop invasive carcinoma, if not treated - (ii) Most invasive squamous cell carcinomas are preceded by a demonstrable intraepithelial phase. - 1.9 However, there is little precise information on the rate of progression from cervical intraepithelial neoplasia to invasive carcinoma, mainly because of the moral and ethical impossibility of observing women with a known premalignant disease without intervention. - 1.10 Although, two studies from Scandinavia reported progression rates of 65-70% in women with carcinoma in situ (CIN III) who developed invasive carcinoma over the course of 12 years a more recent study from New Zealand found that 36% of women who had persistent abnormal cytology following incomplete treatment for CIN III, developed invasive carcinoma after 20 years and 18% had developed carcinoma after 10 years.
+As these patients were partially treated, the disease could not be considered to have run its natural course. - 1.11 With regard to duration of the preinvasive phase, it has long been accepted from epidemiological and cytological studies that cervical intraepithelial neoplasia takes at least 10 years to become invasive (although more recent analyses indicates that 3-10 years may be more realistic).
+The fact that women with CIN III are generally some 10-15 years younger than those with invasive carcinoma, is taken to support this suggestion.

-- 1.7.
-It may be reasonable to assume that progression through the grades of cervical intraepithelial neoplasia occurs in a gradual, incremental fashion, but there is no direct evidence for this. - 1.8.
-The success of effective cervical screening programmes which detect cervical intraepithelial neoplasia by cytology and allow its treatment whilst still in the preinvasive phase, rests largely on two assumptions: - (i) A significant proportion of women with cervical intraepithelial neoplasia would eventually develop invasive carcinoma, if not treated. - (ii) Most invasive squamous cell carcinomas are preceded by a demonstrable intraepithelial phase. - 1.9.
-However, there is little precise information on the rate of progression from cervical intraepithelial neoplasia to invasive carcinoma, mainly because of the moral and ethical impossibility of observing women with a known premalignant disease without intervention. - 1.10.
-Although, two studies from Scandinavia reported progression rates of 65-70% in women with carcinoma in situ (CIN III) who developed invasive carcinoma over the course of 12 years a more recent study from New Zealand found that 36% of women who had persistent abnormal cytology following incomplete treatment for CIN III, developed invasive carcinoma after 20 years and 18% had developed carcinoma after 10 years.
-As these patients were partially treated, the disease could not be considered to have run its natural course. - 1.11.
-With regard to duration of the preinvasive phase, it has long been accepted from epidemiological and cytological studies that cervical intraepithelial neoplasia takes at least 10 years to become invasive (although more recent analyses indicate that 3-10 years may be more realistic).
-The fact that women with CIN III are generally some 10-15 years younger than those with invasive carcinoma, is taken to support this suggestion. - 1.12.
-Nevertheless, there have been worrying reports of young women developing invasive carcinoma of the cervix following recent negative cytology.
+1.12 Nevertheless, there have been worrying reports of young women developing invasive carcinoma of the cervix following recent negative cytology.
 Some of these smears may have been false negatives, which would have been found to contain malignant cells on review or there may have been a genuine progression from a normal cervix to invasive carcinoma during a short time.